CamCove-Crichton/newborn-photography/README.md

 - Added in a validation for the Todo due dates in the NewTodo and EditTodo views, so that the due date for the Todo item cannot be after the session booking date
 - Performed manual testing on the site and created a table of tests in the README.md file
 - Perfromed Lighthouse checks on all templates and updated templates slightly to improve the accessibility
+- Uploaded all my static images to cloudinary and removed them locally

 ### Future Developments